anirban1809/ember/README.md

  - Cubemaps
  - Perspective Camera
  - Point lighting
+ - Entity Component System
+ - Loading multiple static meshes

 ### In Development
 The following features are currently under development

- - Loading multiple meshes
  - Material systems
  - Multiple Scene lighting
- - Entity Component System

 ### Building and running Ember
 Build dependencies are only available for mac os as I am using a mac to develop this.
 Support for Visual Studio solutions and Windows builds will be added soon.